Taiwo98/My-portfolio/README.md

-# My-portfolio website entails vital informations about myself and my skills.
+# My-portfolio website entails vital information about myself and my skills.